MohammadMaftoun/YOLO-and-Its-Applications/README.md

     Pretrained Models:
         The repository provides access to pre-trained YOLO models trained on large, publicly available datasets like COCO or Pascal VOC.
 These pre-trained models can detect a wide range of object classes out of the box and are useful for immediate use or transfer learning.
     Custom Dataset Training:
-        YOLO can be fine-tuned on a custom dataset to recognize specific objects that the pre-trained models do not cover.
+        YOLO can be fine-tuned on a custom dataset to recognize specific objects the pre-trained models do not cover.
 The repository provides scripts and instructions to help users adapt YOLO to their data.
     Real-time Detection:
-        One of YOLO's key strengths is its ability to perform object detection in real-time.
+        One of YOLO's key strengths is its ability to detect objects in real-time.
 The repository might include examples that show how YOLO detects objects in live video feeds, such as camera streams or pre-recorded video files.
     Applications:
         YOLO can be applied to various domains:
             Autonomous Driving: Detecting pedestrians, other vehicles, traffic signs, etc.